Every december in the western world one finds preparations for Christmas time, like illuminating one's house.

-Mario Andreoli's creative activity has been featured in an exposition in the gallery Rizomi Art Brut from november 25 2011 untill january 15 2012.
-This art gallery in Turin is he first in Italy which focusses exclusively on art brut/ outsider art.
+Mario Andreoli's creative activity has been featured in an exposition in the gallery Rizomi Art Brut from november 25 2011 until January 15 2012.
+This art gallery in Turin is he first in Italy which focuses exclusively on art brut/ outsider art.
 The exposition, entitled Liguria Brut! also presents works of Marcello Cammi, Davide Mansueto Raggio and Vittoria Rullo.

 Next picture shows part of the exposition where Mario Andreoli was represented:

 During the exposition, on december 3, 2011, a new book about outsider environments in Italy was presented: Gabriele Mina (red), Costruttori di Babele, Sulle trace di architecture fantastische universi irregulari in Italia, Milano (Elèuthera).

 * Article on the Costruttori di Babele website

 * Video by Constantino Bormioli (You Tube, 5'28", uploaded dec 7 2012)

 on show, yearly, dec/jan